love costs $8.99

 Me: Let’s get it over with.

-Years ago, after buying lame cards that said something but not everything, that said something we could have said ourselves, that said something then ended up in a keepsake box never to be reopened -- my husband and I decided to go to Hallmark together and cheat on the cheap.
+Years ago, after buying lame cards that said something but not everything, or others that said something we could have said ourselves, and still more that said something then ended up in a keepsake box never to be reopened, Ray and I decided to go to Hallmark together and cheat.

-Meaning, we stand before rows of paper dripped in roses, fawning animals, giant hearts, glitter and sequins, and the occasional rude body sound, and we explore.
-When I pick a card I coulda woulda shoulda bought for $6 or $8 or even $10.99, I hand it over.
+Meaning, we stand before rows of cards dripping in roses, cute animals, giant hearts, glitter, sequins, and the occasional rude body gesture designed to indicate the great comfort of a longtime love, and we explore.
+Then I pick a card I coulda, woulda, shoulda bought for one penny short of six or eight or ten dollars, and I hand it over.
 He gets his smirk or blush or giggle, and it goes back on the shelf.
 Then it’s his turn.

-This could go on for an hour until one of us gets sick to the stomach and we call it a holiday.
+This goes on until one of us gets sick of fawning and swooning, and we call it a holiday.

-In between, we laugh our heads off, wondering if the store clerks have caught on.
-We’re manhandling the merchandise with no intention of buying, our sticky pizza hands -- we always start with lunch -- perhaps providing the evidence of our subterfuge.
+In between, we laugh like idiots, wondering if the store clerks have caught on.
+We’re manhandling the merchandise with no intention of buying, our sticky hands—we always start with some low-brow lunch—perhaps providing the evidence of our subterfuge.

 Yet it’s romantic in that we’re-in-this-dumb-thing-together kind of way.
-He reads aloud, “You are hot pink in a sea of beige,” and bats his eyes like a hummingbird.
-I swoon.
+Out loud he reads, “You are hot pink in a sea of beige,” and bats his eyes like hummingbird wings.
+I tingle.

 He counters, “I love the sh*t outta you.”
 Yes, a real card.